HL7/davinci-dtr/input/pagecontent/formal_specification.md

 | subject | REQUIRED | *string* | The OAuth 2.0 client identifier of the DTR process, as registered with the payer's authorization server. |
 {: .grid }

-#### Questionnaire
-The DTR process SHALL use the URL provided in the `questionnaire` property of the `appContext` to retrieve a Questionnaire resource.
-The payer SHALL provide this as a FHIR resource, such that the DTR process will be executing a FHIR read interaction on the payer's server.
-The returned Questionnaire resource SHALL conform to the [CQF-Questionnaire Profile](http://hl7.org/fhir/R4/cqf-questionnaire.html) and MAY conform to [Structured Data Capture (SDC) Advanced Rendering Profile]({{site.data.fhir.ver.hl7_fhir_uv_sdc}}/rendering.html).

-The Questionnaire SHALL have a `cqf-library` extension property specified.
-That property SHALL provide the location of one or more CQL libraries needed to execute the payer rules.

-Questionnaires and ValueSets SHALL be version specific to address the possibility of breaking changes between differing versions.

-> There is no need for the user to see the Questionnaire if it can be auto completed, unless they need to approve sending the result to the payer or to *sign* the information prior to submission.
-The application SHALL give the provider the ability, but not the requirement to review any information prior to sending it to a third party.
-This ability may be *turned-off* by the organization and possibly the individual provider.
->
-> If the resulting information is to be sent to a third  party (e.g., payer), the DTR SMART App (or equivalent DTR Native App) SHALL include a configurable step to allow  the provider to review and grant permission to send the information gathered in the QuestionnaireResponse before sending.
->
-> However, this SHOULD be configurable on a site or provider basis.

-DTR does not support creating new orders or changing existing orders.
-DTR supports documentation requirements for device, service, and medication requests.
-When the required documentation cannot be populated from the EHR, DTR SHOULD provide the ability to capture the missing information.

 #### CQL Rules
 CQL can either be embedded inline as part of an expression or referenced in a library.
 All libraries needed by a questionnaire SHALL be referenced by the cqf-library extension which SHALL be resolvable by the SMART app.
 Metadata about the rules will be represented as a FHIR Library resource.
 The payer SHALL provide this as a FHIR resource, such that the DTR process will be executing a FHIR read interaction on the payer's server.